 One of the most frequent causes of slow Rust loading is installing the game on a traditional hard disk drive (HDD).
 HDDs are significantly slower than solid-state drives (SSDs) when reading data, directly impacting load times.
 Upgrading to an SSD, or even better, an M.2 NVMe SSD, can drastically reduce loading times, as highlighted by The Global Gaming.
 If a full hardware upgrade isn’t feasible, even using an external SSD can offer a noticeable improvement.
 Finally, remember that your PC’s overall hardware, including your CPU and GPU, contributes to game performance.
 Sometimes a hardware upgrade is the most effective way to achieve substantial gains in Rust’s loading speed.

-Community Tips and Tricks
+Tips and Tricks from the Rust Community

 Getting Rust to load faster isn’t just about your hardware.
 It’s about tapping into the collective wisdom of the Rust community.
 Players and server admins have discovered a bunch of clever tweaks and optimizations.
 Let’s explore some popular methods and resources they recommend.